 Finding U.S. travel authorization requirements can be difficult for travelers holding a single passport.
 How about if you are a dual citizen or have multiple passports?
-This article is intended to provide information to individuals who hold multiple passports and want to learn about visa or ESTA visa waiver requirements when traveling to the United States.
+This article is intended to provide information to individuals who hold multiple passports and want to learn about visa or ESTA requirements when traveling to the United States.

 An ESTA (Electronic System for Travel Authorization), is a visa waiver which enables passport holders of visa waiver countries to enter the United States for visits of up to 90 days.
 The ESTA can be applied for entirely online.
 Completing an application takes approximately 10 minutes and approvals are granted within 72 hours.
 Thus, an ESTA is a simple and convenient option for travelers wishing to visit the United States for tourism, business, medical or transit purposes.